simvue-io/docs/docs/concepts.md

 ## Metrics

 Metrics are floating point measurements which are collected repeatedly over time during the execution of a run.
-They can be visualised in the Simvue web UI or used to notify users in the event of problems (see alerts below).
+They can be visualised in the Simvue web UI in real time or used to notify users in the event of problems (see alerts below).

 <figure markdown>
   ![Metrics](images/metrics.png){ width="1000" }